 “Pink snapper is one of the most popular fish species in WA, and all of the sectors have been proactive in supporting the need for action to recover the oceanic stock.”

 Recfishwest looks forward to seeing this important stock managed in a way which allows its immediate recovery and thanks everyone who has played a part, especially the people of Carnarvon, in the successful outcome of the proposal to protect these highly prized fish.

 What does this mean?

 The pink snapper spawning closure adjacent to Bernier Island is consistent with arrangements to protect pink snapper spawning aggregations in Cockburn Sound and Warnbro Sound.
-During 1 June to 31 August in any year (inclusive), the spawning closure:
+During 1 June to 31 August in any year, inclusive, the spawning closure in the Gascoyne region: